emperorsnewcoin/coin/README.md

 - This is not financial advice
 - This is literally anti-financial advice
 - If you buy this token expecting it to maintain its value, you haven't been paying attention
-- Seriously, the white paper is just a picture of a money printer

 ## 🎨 The Art Project